icon-account icon-glass

 • Caffeine: Now we all know what caffeine can do to the body, but have you ever thought that it can also work as a pre-run supplement too?
 Best taken black without the extra dairy and caffeine – a cup of this will give you that extra buzz of energy to perform for longer and harder.

-• Vitamin B Complex: The complex vitamin B – we won’t list out all the different b’s here.
+Vitamin B Complex: The complex vitamin B – we won’t list out all the different b’s here.
 However, these eight essential vitamins are not only great for combating workout fatigue, but also improve both hair and skin health.
 A win-win situation.

 For those who are eager to try this tasty supplement, we suggest adding about 10g to 300-400ml of cold water, shaking to your heart’s content in a shaker – or our Innermost shaker, and enjoy!

 You don’t just have to consider your pre-workout fuel when running, as when your body finishes its gruelling exercise, it needs something to bring it back from its exhausted state.
 Yes, after an intense workout, it is always vital to gradually wind down with a soothing stretch, but you need to consider that many of the calories you consumed before have now been used up in the process.
 Fuel, fuel, fuel.
 Yes, your stomach may instantly rumble and all you can think about is a takeaway, chocolate, or crisps…but this will get you nowhere.
-Ignore your brain, and instead combat this thought with a nice plate of wholesome protein and veggies whilst rehydrating with our Fit Protein powder.
+Ignore your brain, and instead combat this thought with a nice plate of wholesome protein and veggies whilst rehydrating with our The Fit Protein powder.
 Again, this protein-packed supplement is suitable for many dietary needs, not only is it vegan but it is also GMO-free, gluten-free, palm oil-free, and soy free.
-Available in a variety of flavours, the following active ingredients will replenish lost energy whilst repairing and supporting muscles:

-• Vegan Protein: Protein is important for recovery – it accelerates muscle growth and also helps to rebuild muscle fibers from the stressful nature of the run.
+• Vegan Protein: Protein is important for recovery – it accelerates muscle growth and also helps to rebuild muscle fibres from the stressful nature of the run.
 So, for those runners who consume high amounts of the stuff, in the long run (pardon the pun) they are less likely to experience a sprinting-induced injury.

 • Cocomineral: We need a lot of water to keep our bodies functioning, and this powdered coconut water will ensure you get the right amount of rehydration.
 This tasty powder contains copious amounts of potassium which is great for toping up those essential electrolytes lost through sweating.